Greetings from Superintendent Hanson

 It is true that CTE has never been more important for students’ long-term success.
 Schools everywhere are searching for rigorous and relevant ways to connect UC a-g coursework with something tangible for students.

-We continue to work hard to update and articulate our CTE program curriculum to align with coursework available at the many regional community colleges.
-We now have 38 course articulations with post-secondary schools.
+We continue to work hard to update and articulate what we teach in CTE to coursework available at the many regional community colleges.
+We now have thirty-nine course articulations with post-secondary schools.
+This is a very important opportunity, as well as financially significant for students to avoid paying for classes they already have credit for, and enabling them to apply those funds on additional goals.
+This is a real educational refund resulting from CTE.
 Students completing coursework at Mission Valley ROP are eligible to be recognized by their community college for work already completed because of our efforts to align ourselves with those industry sector courses.
-For those who are interested in only UC “a-g” credited coursework, we have dozens of “a-g” courses listed on our school website, in addition to the list of community college articulated courses.
+For those who are interested in only UC a-g coursework, we have dozens of a-g courses listed on the www.mvrop.org website along with the list of community college articulated courses.

 It also is a focus of Mission Valley ROP to expose students to post-secondary CTE opportunities in the Tri-Cities.
 Our partnership with the Tri-Cities One Stop on the Ohlone Newark Campus remains active as students are shown how beginning CTE training in high school can seamlessly lead to Ohlone College certifications, AA degrees, and local industry opportunities.
 The Tri-Cities is home to a robust economy with a large demand for a technically trained workforce, and in particular, advanced manufacturing.